Planters & Growing

 How do we ensure the quality of our sensory play range?

-We ensure the highest levels of thought and care go into each of the items we create, with our full range of sensory play items available here.
+We ensure the highest levels of thought and care go into each of the items we create, with details on the benefits of sensory play items available here.
 We guarantee that any item you receive will look fantastic, offer lasting quality and also be very competitively priced, giving the very best to your home, school or nursery.
 We’re highly passionate about sensory play and we’d love to talk to you about how we can support your children with their sensory play needs.
 We love to see young people learning and enjoying themselves with our equipment, and our team are more than happy to chat with you by phone or email today.

 How do I move forward with selecting my sensory play items?